I'm just barely interested in sleeping with individuals these days.

 I don't live in Boston anymore but you get shit awful results if you list the specific suburb you live in.

-I have a history of both monogamous and non-monogamous relationships, the latter being more recent.
+I have a history of both monogamous and non-monogamous relationships.

 Making baked mac and cheese.

 Whatever the active verb form of "sardonic" is.

 Talking about beer.

 My favorite book is probably The Unbearable Lightness of Being.